matheuscarvalhoscm/matheuscarvalhoscm/README.md

 I'm a Software Developer based in São Paulo, Brazil.</br>
 Currently working with Typescript, Node.js and React.</br>
 Love music and horror movies.
-The _trasher_ the better.
+The _trashier_ the better.

 Pride to code 🏳️‍🌈